yuval-a/ZOE/README.md

 `context` is a reference to the data context used when rendering the component, you can read and write from it.

-When defining the events inside a closure, add it the `return` part:
+When defining the events inside a closure, add it to the `return` part:

 ```javascript
 return {